 Officials from local, state, and federal governments across the country joined practitioners and researchers on October 25-26, 2018, in a workshop to identify and prioritize the kinds of data, information, and tools that are available – or needed – to help communities to improve their resilience in the face of natural and human-induced hazard events.
-The workshop was cosponsored by the NIST Community Resilience Program and the Center for Risk-Based Community Resilience Planning, which is supported by NIST.
-The steering committee included representatives from the National Association of Counties, International City/County Management Association, American Planning Association, National Association of Regional Councils, National League of Cities, and the National Association of Development Organizations.
+The workshop was cosponsored by the NIST Community Resilience Program and the NIST-supported Center for Risk-Based Community Resilience.
+The steering committee guiding the workshop included representatives from the National Association of Counties, International City/County Management Association, American Planning Association, National Association of Regional Councils, National League of Cities, and the National Association of Development Organizations.

 - Workshop Agenda